kofer04/admin-test-api/README.md

 # Admin Test API

-A Laravel-based API application for analytics and reporting.
+A Laravel-based REST API backend for analytics and reporting, designed to work with a Nuxt.js SPA frontend.

 ## System Requirements